 - 1 cup old-fashioned oats

 - 1 cup blueberries

 Start by pouring your oats into a mixing bowl.

 Now add your Lifeway Kefir.

 Time to add the chia seeds!
-I know chia seeds aren’t readily available at every grocery store, but it’s worth taking that little bit of extra time to find them.
+I know chia seeds aren’t readily available at every grocery store, but it’s worth taking that little bit of extra time to find them (hint…they are on Amazon!).
 Why?
 Because they are pretty much one of the most nutritionally awesome foods on the entire planet.
 The amount of chia seeds in this recipe provides 12 grams of fiber, 6 grams of protein and 5.8 grams of Omega-3 fatty acids.
 BOOM!

 All you need to do now is transfer them to a container with a lid (I chose a mason jar to save space, but do whatever works for you) and let it sit in the refrigerator overnight, or for a minimum of 6 hours.
 That’s it!